eprbell/rp2/docs/input_files.md

 * header descriptions are given in the [input spreadsheet section](#the-input-spreadsheet);
 * optional elements are marked with &#x1F537;;
 * *`<...>`* must be substituted with user-provided values, and, specifically, *`<column_number>`* must be substituted with 0 for column A in the input spreadsheet, 1 for B, etc;
+* the `assets` section contains all cryptocurrencies the user transacted with;
 * the `exchanges` section can contain both exchange and wallet identifiers;
 * the `holders` section typically contains only one name, unless multiple people are filing taxes together;
 <pre>